crowdfavorite/wp-drafts-dropdown/README.txt

 === Drafts Dropdown ===
-Contributors: alexkingorg, crowdfavorite
+Contributors: alexkingorg, crowdfavorite, syberspace
-Tags: draft, drafts, post, admin, access, shortcut Requires at least: 3.2
+Tags: draft, drafts, post, admin, access, shortcut Requires at least: 3.8
-Tested up to: 3.2.1
+Tested up to: 3.9.1
-Stable tag: 2.0.2
+Stable tag: 3.0.0

 Adds a Drafts tab to the admin bar so that you can quickly access your draft blog posts.